Origins of wine

 The terroir of a specific area is by far the most important element, perhaps even more important than the grape variety itself.

-These are the main types of soil that characterize this area,
+These are the main types of soil that characterize the Tuscany area,

-These are the main reasons why in this area even before we understood perfectly how to produce a great wine, we have always found a very strong attitude to the cultivation of vineyards.
+These are the main reasons why, that even before we understood perfectly how to produce a great wine, we have always found a very strong attitude to the cultivation of vineyards.

 The main grape variety of this area, of course, is the Sangiovese.

 This grape, in each of the different sub-zones of Chianti Classico, finds a different dimension.
 Sangiovese will absorbs from the characteristics of the land, climate as well as people something peculiar and unique.

 So, let’s start with a brief description of what are the characteristics of these subzones.

 We must begin from San Casciano In val di Pesa: an area between two valleys of the rivers Pesa and Greve.
 Two different areas that shares anyway, the same type of terraced cultivation.
 It is a border area, with peculiar characteristics that is different from the rest of Chianti Classico.
 Thanks to the clay sands the wines take on an elegant character, never impetuous but nevertheless strong.